-This information applies to Super T Series® basic pumps.
+This information applies to Super T Series[®] basic pumps.
 Gorman-Rupp has no control over or particular knowledge of the power source which will be used.
 Refer to the manual accompanying the power source before attempting to begin operation.

-Because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for each specific application.
-Therefore, it is the owner/installer's responsibility to ensure that applications not addressed in this manual are performed only after establishing that neither operator safety nor pump integrity are compromised by the installation.
+This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
+However, this manual cannot possibly provide detailed instructions and precautions for each specific application or for every situation that might occur during maintenance of the unit.
+Therefore, it is the responsibility of the owner, installer and/or maintenance personnel to ensure that applications and/or maintenance procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such applications or procedures.